 When I first started detecting I had a couple of places in mind but that was it.
 Fortunately for me there wasn’t a lot of competition and about the only people I saw with metal detectors were those at the beach.
 As a result I was lucky enough to get “my feet wet” at local parks, athletic fields, schools, etc. and found silver coins with some regularity.

 After the reading part I started visually checking the sites by driving the roads in the area.
 I made notations of those areas that looked like they could be searched without much difficulty and those that I knew needed more work.
-In other words would I need to find the landowner, write a letter, knock on doors, was the site overgrown, not accessible, etc..
-Rural, undeveloped sites offered some relief in that most likely the landowner wouldn’t mind my detecting.
-Other more manicured sites would require a little finesse and a well thought out approach.
+In other words would I need to find the landowner, write a letter, knock on doors, was the site overgrown, inaccessible, etc..
+Rural, undeveloped sites offered some relief in that most likely the landowner probably would give permission whereas more manicured sites would require a little finesse and a well thought out approach.

 Two books I found very useful in the beginning were Advanced Coin Shooting by Patrick Fahey, and Eastern Treasure Hunter, by Dave Redina.
 Not sure if they are available today but suspect someone, somewhere, has them for sale on the internet.
 Small booklets but with lots of good material.